onc-healthit/api-resource-guide/docs/g10-criterion.md

 ### First time Authentication / Authorization for Single Patient Services
 ???+ quote "**Regulation text at § 170.315(g)(10)(V)(A)(1)**"
-    (v) Authentication and authorization—(A) Authentication and authorization for patient and user scopes—(1) First time connections—(i) Authentication and authorization must occur during the process of granting access to patient data in accordance with the implementation specification adopted in § 170.215(c) and standard adopted in § 170.215(e). (ii) A Health IT Module’s authorization server must issue a refresh token valid for a period of no less than three months to applications using the “confidential app” profile according to an implementation specification adopted in § 170.215(c). (iii) A Health IT Module’s authorization server must issue a refresh token for a period of no less than three months to native applications capable of securing a refresh token.
+    (v) *Authentication and authorization*—(A) *Authentication and authorization for patient and user scopes*—(1) *First time connections*—(i) Authentication and authorization must occur during the process of granting access to patient data in accordance with the implementation specification adopted in § 170.215(c) and standard adopted in § 170.215(e). (ii) Authentication and authorization must occur during the process of granting access to patient data in accordance with the implementation specification adopted in § 170.215(c) and standard adopted in § 170.215(e). (iii) A Health IT Module's authorization server must issue a refresh token for a period of no less than three months to native applications capable of securing a refresh token.

 <!-- $ref{g-10:CCG["Paragraph (g)(10)(v)(A)(1) Authentication and authorization – Authentication and authorization for patient and user scopes – First time connections"], tabbed} -->
 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(v)(A)(1)*"